Nurture, Aspire, Achieve

-Recent examples of how we have used Creative Learning to develop our children's Literacy skills include Year 5 and 6 pupils taking part in the 'Schools Shakespeare Festival' where children perform a play to an audience in the Carriageworks theatre in Leeds.
+Past examples of how we have used Creative Learning to develop our children's Literacy skills include Year 5 and 6 pupils taking part in the 'Schools Shakespeare Festival' where children performed a play to an audience in The Carriageworks Theatre in Leeds.

-To provide an even better environment in which to achieve this, plans for our new school building include the following features:
+To provide an even better environment in which to achieve this, plans for our new school building included the following features: